bbatsov/batsov.com/_posts/2021-11-24-emacs-is-a-lifestyle.md

 I think that perfectly captures the spirit of Emacs and the nature of its (most devoted) users.
 I'd even go a bit farther and make the claim that (using) Emacs is essentially a lifestyle (choice).

-After all none of us were forced to use Emacs.
-None of us were forced to dedicate years of our lives to building the perfect Emacs configuration.
+After all, none of us were forced to use Emacs.[^1] None of us were forced to dedicate years of our lives to building the perfect Emacs configuration.
 None of us were forced to preach the gospel of the Church of Emacs.
 We do it all, because in Emacs we find the creative outlet that we've been always looking for.
 We do it, because Emacs gives us the choices that others don't.
 We do it, because being pragmatic all the time is boring.